News, Info, & Updates

 The Site cannot and does not contain legal or professional advice.
 The information is provided for general informational and educational purposes only and is not a substitute for professional advice.
 Accordingly, before taking any actions based upon such information, we encourage you to consult with the appropriate professionals.

-- By Marissa Meador | Indiana Daily Student
+- Written by: Marissa Meador | Indiana Daily Student

 Last year, a new independent redistricting committee designed a map that reignited a long-fought struggle.
 The map drew District 6 to include all dorms except Foster and was deemed by Councilmember Stephen Volan the “most student-heavy map ever.”